Agile Delivery

-Key user stories [Product Owner as lead with involvement as appropriate of other relevant personnel) [2-6h]
+Product Owner as lead with involvement as appropriate of other relevant personnel

 Do not need to be comprehensive – can add user stories later.
 However, good to have really core user stories down, and enough to cover, what (at this point), one would anticipate to be at least first 2-3 sprint iterations.

-Can not over-state value of generation (of good) user stories at this point.
-Will have a transformative effect on quality of project
+Cannot over-state the value of generating (good) user stories at this point.
+Will have a transformative effect on the quality of the project.

 - Gets everyone up to speed